-I think it’s safe to say Natto is an amazing keto-friendly Superfoods.
+I think it’s safe to say Natto is an amazing keto-friendly Superfood.

 Soybeans contain anti-nutrients and according to Wikipedia, anti-nutrients are compounds that interfere with the absorption of nutrients.

-Phytic acid and Lectins are the two predominate anti-nutrients in soybeans.
+Phytic acid and Lectins are the two predominant anti-nutrients in soybeans.
 Lectins interfere with the absorption of nutrients in the small intestine.
 Phytic acid makes phosphorus and zinc less available.

 The National Institute of Health published a study titled “Role of Fermentation in Improving Nutritional Quality of Soybean Meal.“

 The above-referenced research shows that the fermentation process removes the anti-nutritive compounds and improves the nutritional value of soybeans.